ubcgif/dcip2d/content/elements.rst

 There are six general files which are used in .
 These are:

-#. : specifies the observed measurements and the associated electrode
+#. **observations file**: specifies the observed measurements and the associated electrode
    locations

-#. : contains the electrode locations for forward modelling
+#. **electrodes file**: contains the electrode locations for forward modelling

-#. : contains the finite difference mesh for the 2D modelling and
+#. **mesh2D file**: contains the finite difference mesh for the 2D modelling and
-   inversions
+   inversions.
+A special type of model file specifies the active cells.

-#. : contains the topographic data
+#. **topo2D file**: contains the topographic data

-#. : structure to hold cell values for models: conductivity,
+#. **model2D file**: structure to hold cell values for models: conductivity,
    chargeability or active

-#. : file that contains special weightings which alter the type of model
+#. **weights2D file**: file that contains special weightings which alter the type of model
    produced in the inversions

-#. : a special type of model file specifying the active cells

 .. toctree::
         :maxdepth: 1